Awnder/DES-implementation/README.md

 # DES-implementation
-A DES scaffolding and basic implementation from the ground-up to learn about cybersecurity.
+A DES scaffolding and basic implementation from the ground-up using python to learn about cybersecurity.